iandrosov/sfdx-mass-reassign-oppty/README.md

 This utility provide this feature.

 ## Unit tests
 Basic unit test is included in this repository.
-This test requires to create an opportunity and we used dev org with simplified requirement.
+This test requires opportunity data and we used dev org with simplified requirements.
-This may not be realistic for complex orgs with complex Oppty process, custom field requirements or reocrd types.
-Depending on your org Oppty complexity unit test will need ot be updated to match the ORG.
+This may not be realistic for complex orgs with complex Opportunity process, custom field requirements, validations or reocrd types.
+Depending on your org Oppty complexity unit test will need ot be updated to match the ORG requirement.

 ## Dev, Build and Test
 To deploy this project to scratch or dev org, clone the repository.

-** To deploy thois app with ANT use this reopositoty [sf-mass-reassign-oppty](https://github.com/iandrosov/sf-mass-reassign-oppty)
+*NOTE: To deploy this app with ANT use this reopositoty [sf-mass-reassign-oppty](https://github.com/iandrosov/sf-mass-reassign-oppty)

 ```
 git clone https://github.com/iandrosov/sfdx-mass-reassign-oppty.git